Warm weather in England has inspired many to take up outdoor swimming, but our love for lidos has existed for centuries.

-All recreational swimming originally started outdoors – in rivers, lakes, ponds and canals and from the late 17th-century purpose-built establishments were offered for hygiene, relaxation and medicinal purposes.
+All recreational swimming originally started outdoors, in rivers, lakes, ponds and canals and from the late 17th century, purpose-built establishments were offered for hygiene, relaxation and medicinal purposes.

-Margate in Kent was popular for sea bathing and in 1937 the construction of an expansive concrete-walled Walpole Bay Tidal Pool at Cliftonville allowed hundreds of bathers to enjoy the waters at once.
+Margate in Kent was popular for sea bathing, and in 1937, the construction of an expansive concrete-walled Walpole Bay Tidal Pool at Cliftonville allowed hundreds of bathers to enjoy the waters at once.

 The increasing concern regarding the purity and safety of pool water in the 1920s and 1930s inspired the creation of outdoor pools with concrete, tiled tanks and water filtration systems.

-Only three outdoor inter-war concrete diving platforms are known to survive and two have been listed at Grade II: Coate Water Diving Platform, Swindon and the Diving Stage at the former Purley Way Lido, Croydon.
+Only three outdoor inter-war concrete diving platforms are known to survive, two of which are protected: the Coate Water Diving Platform in Swindon, Wiltshire, and the Diving Stage at the former Purley Way Lido in Croydon, London.

 There has recently been a rise in lido refurbishments.
-A notable example is the Grade II listed Uxbridge Lido, in the London Borough of Hillingdon built in 1935, closed in 1998 and reopened in 2010.
+A notable example is the Uxbridge Lido in the London Borough of Hillingdon, built in 1935, closed in 1998 and reopened in 2010.

-So grab your cossie and head down to the pool, ‘cos nothing says British summer time quite like a lido!
+So grab your cossie and head down to the pool, ‘cos nothing says British summertime quite like a lido!